 Terms briefly explained

-Direct marketing is a form of marketing green electricity that has been subsidised in Germany since 2012.
+Direct marketing is a form of marketing renewable electricity that has been subsidised in Germany since 2012.
 Previously, operators of wind or solar power plants had to supply the electricity generated to the grid operator in return for a fixed feed-in tariff (see Renewable Energy Sources Act, EEG).
 With direct marketing, they can sell the electricity wholesale.

 The aim of introducing direct marketing was to strengthen renewables and establish them on the market independently of subsidy systems.
 Direct marketing has played a central role in the electricity market, especially since many plants have been operating under the 20-year EEG subsidy: over 80 per cent of the electricity produced from renewable sources is already directly marketed.